Our Lembongan Island 🏝️🏠 Guesthouse Saga

 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...

-Apart from the price (an incredible IDR 650,000 per night – €40!), there’s absolutely nothing luxurious about Sukanusa’s ‘Luxury’ Huts.
+Apart from the price (a truly eye-watering IDR 650,000 per night – €40!), there’s absolutely nothing luxurious about Sukanusa’s ‘Luxury’ Huts.

 The last straw was breakfast (included in the room price).
 This was almost the worst breakfast we’ve been offered anywhere.
-The breakfast tables were unprepared, options were basic, and we were served watered-down juices, half-toasted bread, eggs & marmalade and a truly undrinkable filtered coffee.
+The breakfast tables were unprepared, options were basic, and we were served watered-down juices, half-toasted bread, eggs & marmalade and an undrinkable filtered coffee.

 Lembongan Island Guesthouses - Sukanusa Luxury Huts